TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Main_Processor.md

 <sup>6</sup> In order to cancel the targeted sound, an acoustic response has to be played through a speaker that is the anti-noise.
 In order to output the processed data to the speaker, at least one output port has to be included on the board.

 <sup>7</sup> Each window will require at least one DSP board in order to allow speedy calculations.
-Since the machine learning aspect of the adapting algorithm is computationally expensive, this subsystem will receive the ML processed data from a general purpose computer using a serial data interface.
+Since the machine learning aspect of the adapting algorithm is computationally expensive, this subsystem will receive the ML processed data from an arduino uno BT.
+The arduino uno BT will have the function of connecting the DSP board to external peripherals through bluetooth.
 This will allow the DSP board to focus on the time dependent task of filtering and negating the input sound.

 <sup>8</sup> The system operates using digital filters.
 These filters require arrays of previous samples in order to account for the acoustical impulse response of the room.
 Approximate impulse responses of the room were simulated which showed the majority of the impulse responses power should have decayed by 2 seconds.